rstacruz/tps_reporter/README.md

     $ gem install tps_reporter

-...then generate a sample file. (or create `tasks.yml` based on [this sample file.][sample])
+...then generate a sample file. (or create `tasks.taskpaper` based on [this sample file.][sample])

     $ tps sample